 Hello and welcome to Class 11, we are a fantastic year 5 class!
 Our teacher this year is Mr. Goff.
-We are being supported by Mrs. Rowe, Mrs. Vaughan and Mr Stirland.
+We are being supported by Mrs. Rowe, Mrs. Vaughan, Miss Bradshaw and Mr. Stirland.

 Please remember that P.E. kits need to be in school at all times.
 Please refer to the school website regarding appropriate school uniform and P.E. kit.